curleypg/VoteSmarterNC/README.md

-# NC Legislature data Scraping
+# NC Legislature Data Scraping

 Use this scrapy application to obtain bill data from the [NC Legislature website](http://www.ncleg.net).